code-423n4/docs/awarding/incentive-model-and-awards/README.md

 ## High and Medium Risk bugs

-Contestants are given shares for bugs discovered based on severity, and those shares give the owner a pro rata piece of the pie:
+Wardens are given shares for bugs discovered based on severity, and those shares give the owner a pro rata piece of the pie:

 `Med Risk Slice: 3 * (0.9 ^ (split - 1)) / split`\
 `High Risk Slice: 10 * (0.9 ^ (split - 1)) / split`